matt32106/datacleaning/CodeBook.md

 Activity
 ----------
 Activity labels of the subject when measures were recorded, possible values are:
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS
 4. SITTING
 5. STANDING
 6. LAYING

 Features
 --------
-The 66 remaining columns come from the original dataset, only the mean and std variables were kept.
+The 66 remaining columns are a subset from the original dataset where only the *mean* and *std* variables were kept.
-Columns names were slightly tweaked to be human readable.
+Columns names were slightly tweaked to make them more human readable.
-**Finally, to produce the final dataset, the data for each variable were summarized by Subject/Activity using the mean (average) function.**
+**Finally, to produce the final dataset, the data for each variable were _summarized by Subject/Activity using the mean (average) function_. **

-The following variables are provided in the final tidy dataset:
+For each Subject and Activity, the following variables are provided in the final dataset:
 "tBodyAcc.mean.X[YZ]"          (.X[YZ] means that 3 variables are provided a.X, a.Y, a.Z)
 "tBodyAcc.std.X[YZ]"
 "tGravityAcc.mean.X[YZ]"